 First American Financial Corporation (NYSE: FAF) is a leading provider of title insurance, settlement services and risk solutions for real estate transactions that traces its heritage back to 1889.
 First American also provides title plant management services; title and other real property records and images; valuation products and services; home warranty products; property and casualty insurance; and banking, trust and investment advisory services.
 With revenues of $5.2 billion in 2015, the company offers its products and services directly and through its agents throughout the United States and abroad.

 Opinions, estimates, forecasts and other views contained in this page are those of First American's Chief Economist, do not necessarily represent the views of First American or its management, should not be construed as indicating First American's business prospects or expected results, and are subject to change without notice.
 Although the First American Economics team attempts to provide reliable, useful information, it does not guarantee that the information is accurate, current or suitable for any particular purpose. © 2016 by First American.
 Information from this page may be used with proper attribution.

 Next Release Date

-The next release of the First American Real Estate Sentiment Index will be posted in June 2016.
+The next release of the First American Real Estate Sentiment Index will be posted in September 2016.